-In addition to this, a Sports physiotherapy clinic will plan a training according to your injury, and will increase the demand of it progressively and as the condition of the injury improves.
+In addition to this, a Sports injury clinic will plan a training according to your injury, and will increase the demand of it progressively and as the condition of the injury improves.

 Also, you will receive a deep tissue massage, which aims to improve the elasticity of the tissues through the viscoelastic properties of the muscles.

 On the other hand, you will receive information and education about the movement, so that you can carry out your training and your daily activities in an appropriate way and, thus, reduce the incidence of injuries such as Shin Splints and other injuries.

-If you are suffering from any injury, our team of physiotherapist in our Manchester physiotherapy clinic will be very happy to assess you and treat you to recover from it to be back to your best soon!
+If you are suffering from any injury, our team of physiotherapist in our Manchester sports injury clinic will be very happy to assess you and treat you to recover from it to be back to your best soon!